M2MeT: The ICASSP 2022 Multi-Channel Multi-Party Meeting Transcription Challenge: Conclusions

 \section{Conclusions}

-In this paper, we introduce the necessity of ICASSP2022 Multi-channel Multi-party Meeting Transcription Challenge (M2MeT) and describe the datasets, tracks, evaluation and baselines for the challenge.
-With the released sizable open data and common testbed, we intend to advance meeting transcription system and related techniques such as joint modeling of speaker diarization and ASR through this challenge.
-The detailed evaluation plan, timeline, FAQs will be updated at the challenge website: http://www.aliyun-icassp-m2met.org.
+In this paper, we introduce the necessity of ICASSP2022 Multi-channel Multi-party Meeting Transcription Challenge (M2MeT) and describe the datasets, tracks, evaluation, metrics and baselines for the challenge.
+With the released sizable open data and common testbed, we intend to advance meeting transcription and related speech processing tasks through this challenge.

 \begin{spacing}{0.1} \end{spacing}